WebberZone/top-10/readme.txt

 = 2.9.0 =

+* Enhancements:
+	* Implemented CodeMirror to format custom styles box
+	* Admin scripts are no longer loaded into the head - but using a separate JavaScript file

 * Bug fixes:
 	* Fixed media lookup returning PHP errors/warnings in rare cases
 	* Use `current_time` and `gmdate` as per latest WordPress Coding Standards